Mohism: Consequentialism

 Unlike hedonistic utilitarianism, which views pleasure as a moral good, "the basic goods in Mohist consequentialist thinking are... order, material wealth, and increase in population".
 During Mozi's era, war and famines were common, and population growth was seen as a moral necessity for a harmonious society.
 The "material wealth" of Mohist consequentialism refers to basic needs like shelter and clothing.
-Stanford sinologist David Shepherd Nivison, in The Cambridge History of Ancient China, writes that the moral goods of Mohism "are interrelated: more basic wealth, then more reproduction; more people, then more production and wealth... if people have plenty, they would be good, filial, kind, and so on unproblematically".
+Stanford sinologist David Shepherd Nivison, in The Cambridge History of Ancient China, writes that the moral goods of Mohism "are interrelated: An example of this would be, more basic wealth, then more reproduction; more people, then more production and wealth... if people have plenty, they would be good, filial, kind, and so on unproblematically".
 In contrast to Bentham's views, state consequentialism is not utilitarian because it is not hedonistic.
 The importance of outcomes that are good for the state outweigh the importance of individual pleasure and pain.